(Forgive me. For the purposes of this blog, I’m assuming you know where babies come from. If you’re not sure, please find a grown-up to explain).

 What are babies for, anyway?
 Well, you could be forgiven for thinking that they’re a cunning biological timebomb, little leeches designed to suck not just milk but wealth.
 On a domestic level, that’s probably true (that old chestnut about the new parents arranging to have their salary paid directly to Mothercare has a painful base in reality), but the general consensus seems to be that it applies on a national level too.

 Babies are lifestyle choices, you see.
 Just as you wouldn’t expect the HardWorkingTaxPayer© to pay for your conservatory or your cruise, so it’s unreasonable to expect them to contribute to the upkeep of little Chloe or Conor.
 You can’t afford children, don’t have them!
 The government, generally, agrees.
-Iain Duncan Smith is pressing ahead with plans to limit Child Benefit for all families to the first two children (though will not be applying it retrospectively, so don’t expect a sudden glut of 3+ infants on eBay.
+Iain Duncan Smith is pressing ahead with plans to limit Child Benefit for all families to the first two children (though will not be applying it retrospectively, so don’t expect a sudden glut of infants with two or more older siblings on eBay.
 Not yet, anyway).

 Apparently 80% of people support this proposal.
 Unsurprisingly, since it’s hard to open a newspaper, listen to a radio or TV debate or browse through Facebook without being confronted by one of these bloated (in all senses of the word) families, living it up on money scrounged from the HardWorkingTaxPayer (henceforth HWTP).
 They’re everywhere.
 Except, surprisingly, in the statistics.
 Doubtless they exist, but in such huge numbers that they’re bringing the country to its knees?
 You know, I just can’t accept that.